ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

 ## Client Processing Response {#client-processing}

-On receipt of a DNS response with an EDE option from a DNS responder, if that DNS responder did not indicate support for the EDE option pseudo-RR via a mechanisms such as {{I-D.ietf-add-resolver-info}}, the requestor MUST discard the data in the EDE OPT.

-The following actions are performed if the EXTRA-TEXT field contains valid
+On receipt of a DNS response with an EDE option from a DNS responder, the following actions are performed on the EXTRA-TEXT
-JSON:
+field:

+* Verify the field contains valid JSON.
+If not, the requestor MUST discard data in the EXTRA-TEXT field.

 * The response MUST be received over an encrypted DNS channel.
 If not, the requestor MUST discard data in the EXTRA-TEXT field.

-* The response MUST be received from a DNS server which advertised EDE support via a trusted channel, e.g., RESINFO
-  {{?I-D.ietf-add-resolver-info}}.

 * Servers which don't support this specification might use plain text in the EXTRA-TEXT field so that requestors SHOULD properly handle